fluffy-mods/StuffedFloors/Source/description.md

 # Important
 This mod **requires** both [HugsLib](http://steamcommunity.com/sharedfiles/filedetails/?id=818773962) and [Architect Sense](http://steamcommunity.com/sharedfiles/filedetails/?id=852998459) to be loaded before it.
 HugsLib must be loaded before Architect Sense, and Architect Sense must be loaded before Stuffed Floors.

-You can safely add this mod to you save games, but **you can not remove it** from save games.
-(If you really must do this, you'd have to remove all stuffed floors added by this mod first).
+You can safely add this mod to you save games, but *you can not remove it* from save games.
+(If you really must do this, you'll have to remove all built stuffed floors added by this mod first).

 # Features
 This mod does two things.
 First, using Architect Sense it provides a framework for modders to define their own stuffed floor types.
 Second, it uses this framework to create a number of new floors that are stuffed.